 |LOCATION: 631 Ivey Road, Terlingua, TX 79852|

 First constructed in the early 1900s, The Starlight served as an entertainment theatre venue for the local miners who lived in Terlingua and area villages.
-But, story has it that the roof blew off in a storm thus, for it being named The Starlight.
+But, story has it, the roof blew off in a storm thus, for it being named The Starlight.

 Then, established ninety-some years later in 1991, the roofless theater has been thriving while still keeping the original vibe of The Starlight.
 While it remains as a historical site, it still provides a great venue for concerts and dances, parties and yes, even theatrical shows.